crawl/sequell/docs/listgame.md

    `playable:sp` and `playable:job` may also be used to select only playable species and jobs respectively.

-   `playable:good` selects only playable unrestricted combos.
-   `playable:bad` selects only playable restricted combos.

-   playable:good and playable:bad are deprecated and may not be consistent with what Crawl itself recommends.
-They may be removed at any point.

 5. Death types:
    - `won` / `win` / `winning`: select only winning games.
    - `quit`                   : select only quitters